-The table below displays average interest rates for interest earning assets and interest-bearing liabilities as of 31 December 2023 and 31 December 2022.
+The table below displays average interest rates for interest earning assets and interest-bearing liabilities as at 31 December 2024 and 31 December 2023.
 These interest rates are an approximation of the yields to maturity of these assets and liabilities.